IreneAndreou/Combine_MSSM_Htautau/README.md

-# TauSF
+# Combine_MSSM_Htautau
-a repository for fitting the tau ID SFs using ZTT events
+A repository for creating the datacards and employing the fitting procedure using CombineHarvester for the MSMM Htautau analysis in Run3

 ## Setup